NTDLS/HTTPd16/README.md

 # HTTPd16

-Yea, a new 16bit webserver for Windows 3.11, so what?!
+Yeah, it’s a *new* 16-bit web server for Windows 3.11... so what?!

-Keep in mind that I didn't put much effort into this, so dont start critiquing the code.

-I've always liked retro-development, I think because of the challenges.
-The resource constraints, lack of digital documentation (you can’t google much), the modern expectations of UI and configurability (it’s got to support JSON, right?).
+Look, I didn’t put a ton of effort into this, so please don’t go digging through the code looking for elegance.
+This project exists because I genuinely enjoy retro-development.
+It’s the constraints that make it interesting: limited memory, practically no modern documentation (good luck Googling anything), and yet we still expect things like JSON support in 2025.

-Plus I get to push the limits of these older operating systems using resources they never thought they’d see, and that’s fun!
-Last time I did this it cost me a few hundred dollars to throw 8MB of RAM at the problem.
+There’s something fun about pushing old operating systems to do things they were never meant to.
+The last time I went down this road, I spent a few hundred bucks just to throw 8MB of RAM at a problem.
+Totally worth it.

-One thing that I don’t think many people know or remember is the memory allocation restraints.
-Even if you have 16MB free, its not conventionally available via typical memory management APIs such as malloc() and free().
-You can use GlobalAlloc and lock memory, but that is slooooow as Christmas.
-In this rendition, I have baked in my own memory manager that gobbles up a configurable amount of RAM and doles it out in paged chunks.
-That alone was pretty fun!
+One often-forgotten challenge is memory allocation.
+Even if you have 16MB free, good luck accessing it conventionally—malloc() and free() just don’t cut it.
+You can use GlobalAlloc and lock memory, but that’s about as fast as Christmas morning when you're 80.
+So in this build, I included my own memory manager that grabs a configurable chunk of RAM and hands it out in paged segments.
+Honestly, that part was a blast.

-Anyway, likely more to come.
+Anyway, more may come.
+Or not.
+But hey—enjoy the weirdness.

 ![image](https://user-images.githubusercontent.com/11428567/172197547-ef3dac79-c197-4922-8b35-37132caa0ac5.png)